leknox/Scientific-Python-Tutorials/README.md

 # Scientific-Python-Tutorials
 A series of tutorial notebooks outline some basics of using Python for scientific computing.
+Numerical solutions of elementary cellular automata (https://en.wikipedia.org/wiki/Elementary_cellular_automaton) is the motivating task.
+We start with intuitive implementation CA simulation using Python dictionaries and native for-loops.
+Some details of writing good "Pythonic" code are described.
+We then show how to speed up the simulation code first using numpy, then numba.